-CONS: kovaaks more customizable exercises uploaded by community
+CONS: kovaaks more customizable exercises uploaded by the community

 Aimlab comes with it’s own workshop where users can create and share their own content within the game.
 This content can be exercises, recoil patterns, playlists and more.

-One problem is that there isn’t much customisation of these exercises.
-You can change the speed, size and timings of the targets but apart from that there isn’t much customisation.
+One problem is that there isn’t much customization of these exercises.
+You can change the speed, size and timings of the targets but apart from that there isn’t much customization.